callan321/ignite-life/README.md

 - TailwindCSS
 - Vite
 - ESLint
-- Prettier (with Tailwind plugin)
+- Prettier

 ## Recommendations

 ### VS Code

-.vscode/ folder is included to set up Visual Studio Code with:
+This project includes a `.vscode/` folder to improve the developer experience in Visual Studio Code.

-- Format on save (Prettier)
+#### Core Features

-- ESLint auto-fix
+- Prettier + ESLint on save: Auto-format and auto-fix files when saving.
-- Tailwind class sorting
+- No need to manually run `npm run lint` or `npm run format` — it's handled automatically in the editor.

-- Recommended extensions
+#### Recommended Extensions (optional)

-VS Code will prompt to apply these settings and install extensions automatically.
+When you open the project in VS Code, it will prompt you to install a few recommended extensions that improve the development experience — including Tailwind CSS IntelliSense, class sorting, markdown preview/linting, auto-closing/renaming tags, and spell checking.

-If you use another editor or want to use your own settings: Just delete the .vscode/ folder.
+If you're using a different editor or prefer your own setup, you can safely remove or ignore the `.vscode/` folder.
+Just make sure to manually run `npm run lint` and `npm run format` before committing code.

 ### Installation